 I understand at this point you’re probably wondering when I’m going to use PureColor stains.
 It’s coming – I promise!

-Now that I had the wood repaired, I had to re-cover it.
-I had some padded black vinyl material that actually had a similar texture/pattern, but with the padding, wouldn’t match with the rest of the thin covering.
+Now that I had the wood repaired, I had to recover it.
+I had some padded black vinyl material that actually had a similar texture/pattern, but with the padding, it wouldn’t match with the rest of the thin covering.
 So, I used the heat gun again and pulled out a section of the inner liner where it had obviously had damage from rubbing over the years, but there was enough to cover the top.
 I used TiteBond hide glue and carefully matched the top seam, tucking the new part under the top like the other side was.
 The TiteBond glue got tacky feeling fairly rapidly, so it held the material and was surprisingly easy to install.
 The only problem is that it was SO threadbare!
 I could see the pretty white wood through it, as well as the black plastic of the fake hide texture was mostly flaking off, so the threads that were the backer part of the material were showing too.

 Let’s get to staining!